Are you ready to convert more visitors into customers?

 To be honest with you, tech is a huge industry.
 You’ll struggle to compete with the likes of Techcrunch, Mashable, Gizmodo and Wired.

-why not narrow your niche?
+Instead of writing about all things tech, why not narrow your niche?
 When you offer your site visitors something different, you can dramatically improve your average conversion rate, get noticed by the search engines, and even make a splash on social media.

 You could focus on any of these: mobile tech, car tech, wearable tech, a specific brand, etc.